Box 32831

 Exploring the Dress Daggers and Swords of the German SS by Thomas Wittman.

-I offer several different types of research services for numbered daggers for whom I have identified the original owner.
+I offer three different types of research presentations for numbered daggers.
 These include:

-Primary Owner Documentation: This service includes my certified letter stating the name of the individual to whom the SS number was assigned, his official SS number and his unit.
-This letter is accompanied by a certified copy of the actual primary source record that documents the owner and his number that was found among the captured German records.
+-Primary Record Documentation: This service includes my certified letter stating the name of the individual to whom the SS membership number was assigned, his official SS number and his unit.
+This letter is accompanied by a certified copy of the actual primary source record that documents the SS Mann and his number that was found among the captured German records.
+This package can also include copies of some of the most essential records found in the SS Mann's files listed below.

 Contact us to see if we can identify your SS dagger's Mann!
-If so, we will then give you an estimate for your Primary Owner Documentation package.
+If so, we will then give you an estimate for your Primary Record Documentation package.

 Contact us to receive a free estimate.